 Well, it used to be around every 3,000 miles or two to three times a year with conventional oil.
-But most vehicles today run synthetic and with modern lubricants most vehicles have recommended oil change intervals between 6,000 to 10,000 miles and might even go as long as 16,000 miles in some cases with full-synthetic motor oil.
+But most vehicles today run synthetic and with modern lubricants most vehicles have recommended oil change intervals between 6,000 to 10,000 miles.
+In some cases, it might even be as long as 16,000 miles with full-synthetic motor oil.

-However, recommended synthetic-oil change intervals can vary greatly between manufacturers.
+However, the recommended intervals for synthetic oil can vary greatly between manufacturers.
 And if you’re unsure what the correct oil-change interval is for your car, the best place to find it is in the owner’s manual.

 Keep in mind that an exception is if you don’t regularly drive and if the car is standing still for long periods.
 For example, if you’re going to store your vehicle for more than a month, you should change the oil before storage rather than after.